Hiring Employees For The First Time

 Choosing Payroll Frequency

 Some cafes and restaurants run payroll fortnightly.
-This is good for employees as they get paid quicker, but it's an administrative burden.
-Consider operating monthly pay runs to reduce the time you spend on payroll duties.
+This is good for employees as they get paid quicker, but it's a significant administrative burden.
+It's far better to operate monthly pay runs and reduce the time you spend on payroll duties.

 Service Charge And Tips